Logo

 Founder and Editor in Chief

 Hassan Hassan is Founder and Editor in Chief of New Lines magazine.
-His writing has appeared in The Atlantic, The New York Times, The Guardian and Foreign Affairs, among other publications, and he has testified multiple times as an expert before Congress.
+His writing has appeared in The Atlantic, The New York Times, The Guardian, Foreign Affairs and Foreign Policy, among other publications, and he has testified multiple times as an expert before Congress.

 His 2015 book, “ISIS: Inside the Army of Terror,” was a New York Times bestseller and was selected as one of the Times of London’s best books of 2015 and one of The Wall Street Journal’s top 10 books on terrorism.
 The book has been translated into more than a dozen foreign languages.

-An American of Syrian origin, he received a master’s degree in international relations from the University of Nottingham and a bachelor’s degree in English literature from the University of Damascus.
-In 2008, he joined The National, then a newly launched English-language daily in the United Arab Emirates, as a news reporter.
-After popular uprisings broke out in his native country and the region, known as Arab Spring, he joined its opinion section and later became the department’s deputy editor, before he moved to Washington D.C. to work in both policy and journalism, including for the Tahrir Institute for Middle East Policy, the George Washington University and the Atlantic magazine.
+An American of Syrian origin, he holds a master’s degree in international relations from the University of Nottingham and a bachelor’s degree in English literature from the University of Damascus.
+He began his journalism career in 2008 with The National, then a newly launched English-language daily in the United Arab Emirates, serving as a news reporter.
+After the onset of the popular uprisings in 2011, known as Arab Spring, he joined its opinion section, later serving as the department’s deputy editor.
+In 2016, he moved to Washington D.C. to work in both policy and journalism, including for the Tahrir Institute for Middle East Policy, the George Washington University and the Atlantic magazine.
 In 2020, he founded New Lines Magazine, in October of that year.

 He lives in Virginia, U.S.